pcafrica/advanced_programming_2025-2026/exercises/11/11-py_classes_modules.md

 4. **Decorator and performance**:
    - Implement a `@measure_time` decorator.
-   - Create a function that evaluates at a list of $x$ values.
    - Compare performance on 10000 points between standard and Horner methods.
-   - Verify results match using assertions.
+   - Verify that results match.

 **Hints**:
 - Use `time.time()` or `time.perf_counter()` in the decorator.